hicommonwealth/commonwealth/knowledge_base/RabbitMQ.md

 Our system implements a Transactional Outbox pattern for recovering from total RabbitMQ failures (e.g. cloud outages).
 Events are stored in an `Outbox` table, functioning essentially as an event log, so that they can be replayed and reprocessed (re-queued) post-failure.

 Data placed in the Outbox table includes a `relayed` number column in the database.
 If the publication of data is successful, the `relayed` column value is incremented.
 If the publication fails, `relayed` is not incremented, and a background process will retry queueing the data again at a later time.
 Once a record has a `relayed` value of 5 (subject to change) the system will send a critical alert to the backend developers so that the issue can be manually resolved.
 This method of ensuring consistency is used when we wish to retain the data inserted into the original database regardless of what happens to the publishing.

-### Preventing data inconsistencies across deployments and migrations

-Direct write/update access should be restricted for any tables that share data with another service.
-No connection except the app itself (sequelize) should have write access to the database.
-As part of the deployment process, at the end of each migration execution, the script described above is executed to ensure that any changes made within migrations are copied over to the databases of the other services ([see Heroku docs](https://devcenter.heroku.com/articles/release-phase#specifying-release-phase-tasks)).

 ## Management panel